-Q. Do you have wedding packages shorter than 6 hours?
+Q. Do you have wedding packages other than packages with albums?

 Q. How long have you been doing this professionally?

-A: I started doing weddings in early 2012 and have shot close to 100 weddings since then on my own and for other photographers.
+A: I started doing weddings in early 2012 and I have shot over 120 weddings since then on my own and for other photographers.

 Q. Do I get to own the copyright on my photos?